Best Admin Dashboard Color Schemes: A Developer’s Guide to Dashboard Design

 Full dark mode uses multiple dark surface levels to create depth: a #121212 base background, #1e1e1e for card surfaces, and #2d2d2d for elevated elements like dropdowns and modals.
 Text shifts to light grays (#e1e1e1 for primary, #8b949e for secondary) rather than pure white.

 Dark mode has moved from a nice-to-have to an expected feature.
 Users working in low-light environments, monitoring real-time data overnight, or simply preferring reduced brightness all benefit.
 The key is creating enough surface-level differentiation — without it, dark mode interfaces feel like a flat, featureless void.
+If you’d rather start from a UI that was designed dark-first, browse our dark mode dashboard templates.

 3. Light and Minimal